 A complex function $f: \mathbb{C} \mapsto \mathbb{C}$ is given by $f(z) = u(z) + iv(z)$.
 We can also think of $f$ as $f: \mathbb{R}^2 \mapsto \mathbb{R}^2$ where $f(x,y) = (u(x,y),v(x,y))$.
 A complex-valued multivariate function $f : \mathbb{C}^n \mapsto \mathbb{C}$ is given by $f(\textbf{z}) = u(\textbf{z}) + iv(\textbf{z})$ where $u(\textbf{z}), v(\textbf{z}) \in \mathbb{R}$.
 The most prominent function used in this work is a real-valued function with complex-valued matrix input $f : \mathbb{C}^{m\times n} \mapsto \mathbb{R}$.

 A complex function is analytic if it is differentiable at every point and in it's neighborhood in the domain.
 An analytic function must satisfy the Cauchy Riemann equations (CRE).
-See Appendix for the definitions of differentiable, analytic, CRE, and more.
-We mention that a non-constant real-valued complex function does not satisfy the CRE and is thus not analytic.
+See the appendix for the definitions of differentiable, analytic, CRE, and more.
+Note that a non-constant real-valued complex function does not satisfy the CRE and is thus not analytic.

 Recall that the loss function

 is not analytic.
 However, $y_i - \textbf{v}^T\psi(\textbf{W}\textbf{x}_i)$ is analytic for each $i$, which indicates that their derivatives are well defined.